Ford Credit

 I was the first hire for the newly formed Ford Credit design team, and as a result I was placed on the Account Manager product.
 Account Manager is how millions of Ford Credit customers who are leasing or financing a vehicle can access their account in order to take actions such as paying their bill and viewing their remaining balance.
 During my time on Account Manager, I have been responsible for performing heuristic analyses, creating interactive prototypes, and performing usability testing in order to identify existing issues and validate new designs.

 This process helped to improve multiple aspects of Account Manager that were causing customers to leave us feedback, such as informing users who were enrolled in automatic payments that if they attempted to utilize the payment extension feature during a payment freeze window that any fees due to the extension would be placed on next months automatic payment.
 However, there were occasions where UX choices had big impact even without this process.
 One example of this is when a developer came to me with the statistic that one step in our account conversion process had an exceptionally large amount of exits.
-After quickly looking over the page, I asked if it was possible to chunk the content of the page into two different steps.
-After the developer did this, exits from the flow at that point in the process decreased by 50%.
+After looking over the page, I asked if it was possible to break the content of the page into two different steps.
+The developer confirmed that it was possible, and was able to make that change the same day.
+After the changes were made, exits from the flow at that point in the process decreased by 50%.

-While working on Account Manager, I noticed that there were some structural issues that could not be easily fixed outside of a major redesign, such as a tab bar area that was too small to contain all our main pages on mobile, and a sidebar that was overly optimized for mobile, which meant that we were forcing users on the desktop to manage their preferences in a sidebar that was fixed to a width of 375px.
+While working on Account Manager, I noticed that there were some structural issues that could not be easily fixed outside of a major redesign, such as a tab bar area that was too small to contain all our main pages on mobile, and a sidebar that was overly optimized for mobile, which meant that we were forcing users on the desktop to manage their preferences in a sidebar that was fixed to a width of 375px, as this was the width of an average iPhone at the time.
 Around the same time, business had made comments about potentially redesigning Account Manager, so I figured the time was right to start doing some initial work on how Account Manager could be redesigned.

 The first step that I took was to create a survey, and send it out to a group of Ford employees in the United States.
 For this, I utilized an in-house group that had a collection of email addresses, as using their pre-existing address book would be a lot easier than trying to connect with users myself.
 Some of the questions that were asked were whether they leased/financed, how they felt about their current lease/finance management site, and whether they were willing to be contacted about participating in future design workshops.